 This Baroque Roman Catholic church was started in 1572, though it wasn’t completed until 1731.
 It was originally used as a Dominican church and monastery.
-During Mexico’s revolutionary war, the church was annexed and used as a barracks and military building.
+During Mexico’s revolutionary war (1910-1920), the church was annexed and used as a barracks and military building.
 It was transformed into a museum in the 1970s and is now home to all kinds of religious and pre-Colombian artifacts.
 The interior is incredibly ornate, with intricate carvings on the walls.
 Admission is free.
 Be sure to dress respectfully.

 4. Wander the Botanical Garden

-These gardens span over 2 acres and are located near the Church of Santo Domingo.
+These gardens span over two acres and are located near the Church of Santo Domingo.
 The gardens feature different plants from across the state (Oaxaca is one of the most biologically diverse regions in the country).
 In addition to the flowers, trees, and cacti that dot the garden, there are also sculptures and works of art too.
-Self-guided tours are not allowed so you’ll need to go with a guide (English tours are offered Tuesday, Thursday, and Saturday while Spanish tours are offered daily).
+Self-guided tours are not allowed so you’ll need to go with a guide.
+One-hour tours are offered Monday through Saturday.
+There is only one English tour available per day, however.
 Admission (including the tour) is 50 MXN for Spanish tours and 100 MXN for tours in English.